 From New Jalpaiguri, the main rail station for Dooars, you can visit Dooars either by the Sevok – Malbazar – Nagrakata bound North Dooars road or you may travel via Jalpaiguri – Maynaguri bound South Dooars road.
 The two roads meet at Telipara crossing barely 2 km from Gairkata.
 So you may reach here by either the Northbound or the Southbound road.
-The Northbound road is more picturesque but travel distance is just over 100 km, whereas, through the Southbound road, the travel distance is about 95 km.
+The Northbound road is more picturesque but the travel distance is just over 100 km, whereas, through the Southbound road, the travel distance is about 95 km.
 From Gairkata crossing a road enters the forests of Khuttimari just a km away from the town.

-This to See and Do
+Things to See and Do

-The Moraghat range of Khuttimari forests is famous for its population of the pachyderms.
+The Moraghat range of Khuttimari forests is famous for its population of pachyderms.
 This was part of the traditional Assam – Nepal route of elephant migration.
 Although forest safaris are not available in the forest, you may still be lucky to get a glimpse of the elephant here.

-Khuklung and Mela are two villages in the forest fringe.
+Khuklung and Mela are two villages on the forest fringe.
 The village's population consisted mostly of Rava tribals.
 There are watchtowers in the village and tribal dance and cultural programs are also organized here for tourists.

-Gosaihat eco-park is located north-east of Khuklung village.
+Gosaihat eco-park is located northeast of Khuklung village.
 The eco-park gets a lot of migratory bird visitors during the winter months.
 Although cottages were built earlier inside the eco-park, the tourist accommodation is now non-functional.

-From Khuttimari a Northbound road through forests and villages will take you to Banarhat town via Nathua, Duramari, Dawkimari, Kalabari, Mongalkata villages.
-Another road going east of Khuttimari forests will take you to Panbari area where the three major rivers of Dooars, Diana, Murti, and Jaldhaka meet, just across the river is Ramsai and Gorumara National Park area.
+From Khuttimari a Northbound road through forests and villages will take you to Banarhat town via Nathua, Duramari, Dawkimari, Kalabari, and Mongalkata villages.
+Another road going east of Khuttimari forests will take you to the Panbari area where the three major rivers of Dooars, Diana, Murti, and Jaldhaka meet, just across the river is Ramsai and Gorumara National Park area.